 Different types of drugs used to treat hepatitis C work in different ways and can cause unique side effects.

-For example, people with serious kidney disease can only use certain HCV treatments.
-If you have kidney disease, your doctor can talk with you about your options.
+For example, if you have serious kidney disease, you can use only certain HCV treatments.
+A doctor can talk with you about your options.

-If you’ve ever had hepatitis B, talk with your doctor before starting HCV treatment.
+If you’ve ever had hepatitis B, talk with a doctor before starting HCV treatment.
 Treating HCV can sometimes cause a previous hepatitis B infection to come back.

-Ask your doctor which medication might be a good fit for you.
+Ask a doctor which medication might be a good fit for you.
 Together, you can find the most effective drug to treat your HCV infection with the fewest side effects.